lybird300/lybird300.github.io/_posts/2016-03-25-run-app-on-linux.md

 If you want to disconnect a project with its SVN repository, right click the project name in "Package Explorer", choose "Team > Disconnect" in the drop-down menu.

-<h2>Use jconsole</h2>
-jconsole has been installed in RENCI cluster, so I can launch it simply by typing "jconsole" at the command line, which opens its GUI.
-If you have launched the java application (using java -jar #.jar) with sbatch command, you need to choose "Remote Process" and input the hostname of the machine, the port of the application, and probably your credentials (i.e., username and password).
-To get the hostname of the machine, first do a "squeue" or "scontrol show job" to see which machine the application is running on.
-Suppose it is "croatan-0-1", you need to log onto the machine using "ssh username@machineName" and then at the command line run "hostname".
-The port number was specified when launching the application, as part of the Java command.
-In order to get jConsole connected to a JVM, you must start the JVM enabling JMX by specifying the following options within the Java command (see the port number?)
-It seems that the last option is not required but may be necessary for Ubuntu: without it sometimes an java IOException may occur.
-<pre><code>
--Dcom.sun.management.jmxremote.port=7009
--Dcom.sun.management.jmxremote.ssl=false
--Dcom.sun.management.jmxremote.authenticate=false
--Dcom.sun.management.jmxremote.local.only=false
-</code></pre>
-Below is an example of including the above options in java launching command
-<pre><code>
-java -Dcom.sun.management.jmxremote \
- -Dcom.sun.management.jmxremote.port=7009 \
- -Dcom.sun.management.jmxremote.ssl=false \
- -Dcom.sun.management.jmxremote.authenticate=false \
- -Dcom.sun.management.jmxremote.local.only=false \
- -Xmx6g -jar /home/linly/bin/chatV3_best.jar /projects/sequence_analysis/vol4/CHAT_simGWAS/newSimGWASData/CHATResources/CHAT_prep.xml
-</code></pre>

 <h2>Working with R</h2>
 Although R is pretty amazing, ever since I started working on Renci clusters I've been avoiding it, because according to some of my colleagues, the installation process is painful and because the last several months I was working on really large data sets and R is not very good at dealing with them.
 But today I think I'm gonna give it a try.